-Grants, Partnerships, & Operations Office offers oversight of Santa Clara County Office of Education’s grants, external partnerships, and operations providing support with new competitive and inter-agency grant applications as well as collaborative relationship building among key stakeholders and community partners.
+Grants, Partnerships, & Operations Department offers oversight of Santa Clara County Office of Education’s grants, external partnerships, and operations providing support with new competitive and inter-agency grant applications as well as collaborative relationship building among key stakeholders and community partners.

 The County Board of Education is the local appellate body for most types of interdistrict transfer denials.
 Staff provides support to the Board and acts as a liaison between the school districts and parents on matters related to interdistrict attendance appeals.
 Visit our

 Interdistrict Attendance Appeals page for the necessary documents to begin the appeal process.